-Chevrolet has completely redesigned its Impala full-size sedan, transforming the venerable nameplate from an outdated rental fleet queen into a thoroughly modern ride with an impressive amount of technology, safety and luxury.
-Between its limo-sized interior, clever infotainment system and tastefully understated styling, it should prove appealing to those in search of a cushy, feature-packed four-door.
+Between its limo-sized interior, clever infotainment system and tastefully understated styling, the Impala appeals to those in search of a cushy, feature-packed four-door.

 The Impala also distinguishes itself by offering a pair of segment-exclusive four-cylinder powertrains - including an eAssist "mild-hybrid" system - for those seeking a lower MSRP and maximum MPGs.
 A smooth and strong V6 is also available.

 Pop open a door, and the Impala's greatest asset immediately becomes apparent: a cavernous and well-equipped interior.
 Passenger room is abundant, especially in the palatial rear seat area, and there's also impressive material quality to go with the spatial quantity: available perforated leather upholstery, sueded microfiber, contrast stitching and soft-touch materials give the cabin a decidedly upscale feel.

 All Impalas except the base model come standard with Chevrolet's MyLink infotainment system, which controls the sound system and navigation system (when equipped) and offers access to smartphone-based apps like Pandora radio and Stitcher radio.
 The system can connect to up to 10 Bluetooth devices and store as many as 1,000 contacts, and it is accessed through an eight-inch touchscreen that allows iPad-like swiping, flinging and clicking.
 An available wireless charger keeps phones and other mobile devices juiced-up on the go.